akunalic1/ToDo/README.md

 # ToDo
-The single page web app built using React, CSS and HTML.
+The single-page web app was built using React, CSS, and HTML.
 Data is manipulated by Axios and stored inside json-server.

 ## Functionalities:
-- Creating, deleting and editing task
+- Creating, deleting, and editing tasks
 - Marking task as complete
 - Filter task by status:
     - (not)completed